ramuyarru/MyFirstBot/README.md

 # MyFirstBot
-This is a sample Bot
+This is a sample Bot.
+Created for my learning